ExeClim/Isca/docs/source/modules/introduction.rst

 Authors
 -------

-This documentation was written by Matthew Henry (heavily inspired from document written by Neil Lewis), peer reviewed by Will Seviour, and quality controlled by X.
+This documentation was written by Matthew Henry (heavily inspired from document written by Neil Lewis), peer reviewed by Will Seviour, and quality controlled by Brett McKim.